depeperwinkel

 - β-pinene, pine resin, and

-A ripe berry contains considerably more linalol, geraniol and geranyl acetate than a green berry.
-The aromas develop during maturation,
+A ripe berry contains considerably more linalool, geraniol and geranyl acetate than a green berry.
+The aromas develop during ripening,

 Combinations

-Ground sanshō pepper combines excellently with citrus (kafir leaf, yuzu or sereh), chocolate (dessert), mango and strawberry.
-Be sure to try it with fish tartare, squid, eel of course (unagi) and shells (scallops), but also with yakitori (grilled chicken), beef tartare and carpaccio.
+Ground sanshō pepper combines well with citrus (kafir leaf, yuzu or lemongrass), chocolate (dessert), mango and strawberry.
+Definitely try it with fish tartare, squid, eel of course (unagi) and shellfish (scallops), but also with yakitori (grilled chicken), beef tartare and carpaccio.
 Do you make your own mayonnaise?
 Add some sansho powder to it.
-It makes him even richer.
+It will become even richer.
 Delicious with smoked dishes, from sausages to salmon (danobe), with fried chicken and as a dip for (raw) vegetables.
-If you don't make your own mayonnaise, try Japanese Kewpie instead.
+If you don't make your own mayonnaise, try the Japanese Kewpie instead.

 Mixed with salt, sanshō no kona is also an excellent seasoning for tempura.